 |Preventative medications for children with recurrent wheeze episodes (multi-trigger wheeze)

 ||3-month trial may be considered

-RCT of long term inhaled corticosteroid demonstrated improvement (smaller effect than school-aged-children and adults) in symptoms, exacerbation rates, lung function, and airway hyper-responsiveness.19,20
+A RCT of long-term inhaled corticosteroid demonstrated improvement (smaller effect than school-aged-children and adults) in symptoms, exacerbation rates, lung function, and airway hyper-responsiveness.21,22

-Parents should be counselled on side effects including headaches and mood disturbance/depression.
+Parents should be counselled on potential side effects including headaches and mood disturbance/depression.

-- well, active child requiring salbutamol no more frequently than 3rd hourly
+- well, active child requiring Salbutamol no more frequently than every three hours

 - normal hydration and toleration of diet and fluids